-Description: On October 28, 1792, an advance party from Captain George Vancouver's Columbia River expedition set foot on a rocky point at the north end of Sauvie Island.
+Description: On October 28, 1792, an advance party from Captain George Vancouver’s Columbia River expedition set foot on a rocky point near the northern end of Sauvie Island.
 Shortly thereafter, Lieutenant William Broughton and his men were surrounded by twenty-three canoes carrying war-clad Chinooks.
-Broughton prudently decided to make peace rather than fight and called the place "Warrior Rock."
+Broughton prudently decided to make peace rather than fight and called the place where this encounter occurred “Warrior Rock.”

-Roughly one hundred years later, the government decided to build a light and fog signal at Warrior Rock to help guide river traffic to and from the Portland area.
-The owner of the site demanded an exorbitant sum for the selected site, and the government was forced to initiate condemnation proceedings in 1887.
+Roughly one hundred years later, the United States government decided to build a light and fog signal at Warrior Rock to help guide river traffic to and from the Portland area.
+The owner of the selected site demanded an exorbitant sum, and the government was forced to initiate condemnation proceedings in 1887.
 After title to the land was obtained in December 1888, plans were drawn up for the combination light and bell tower and a contract for its construction was awarded.

 The bell has the distinction of being the oldest fog bell in the Pacific Northwest.
-Cast in Philadelphia in 1855, the bell was first used at Cape Disappointment at the mouth of the Columbia River.
-The winds, land contour, and roaring seas made it difficult to hear the bell, so the bell was discontinued in 1881 and transferred to Puget Sound’s West Point Lighthouse, which was under construction at the time.
+Cast in Philadelphia by J. Bernhard & Co. in 1855, the bell was first used at Cape Disappointment at the mouth of the Columbia River.
+The winds, land contour, and roaring seas at the cape made it difficult to hear the bell, so the bell was discontinued in 1881 and transferred to Puget Sound’s West Point Lighthouse, which was under construction at the time.
 A Daboll trumpet replaced the fog bell at West Point in 1887, and two years later, the bell was shipped to Warrior Rock.
 The striking apparatus for the bell was brought in from Washington’s Ediz Hook Lighthouse, which had recently received a stronger one.

-During its first season of operation, the bell was tolled a single blow every fifteen seconds for 316 hours.
-Joseph Haybrun, the station's first keeper, recorded in the station's logbook that he had "trouble with the bell" and that the "lamp kept blowing out."
-Lightkeeper Frank DeRoy, who served at Warrior Rock in the 1920s, nicknamed the bell "Black Moria" because the striking mechanism would often break and he would have to ring the bell manually for hours.
+During its first season of operation at Warrior Rock, the bell was tolled a single blow every fifteen seconds for 316 hours.
+Joseph Haybrun, the station’s first keeper, recorded in the station’s logbook that he had “trouble with the bell” and that the “lamp kept blowing out.”
+Lightkeeper Frank DeRoy, who served at Warrior Rock for a decade, nicknamed the bell “Black Moria” because the striking mechanism would often break and he would have to ring the bell manually for hours.

-Frank and Jenny DeRoy transferred to Warrior Rock from Heceta Head Lighthouse in 1925 so their son Robert could received needed orthodontic work in Portland.
-Robert could board the steamer America at St. Helens in the morning, receive the necessary care in Portland, and be back in St. Helens that afternoon along with milk from one of dairy ranches along the river that he picked up along the way.
+Frank and Jenny DeRoy transferred to Warrior Rock from Heceta Head Lighthouse in 1925 so their son Robert could receive needed orthodontic work in Portland.
+Robert could board the steamer America at St. Helens in the morning, receive the necessary care in Portland, and be back in St. Helens that afternoon along with milk he had picked up from one of the dairy ranches along the river.

-When the river was high, the tower’s sandstone foundation and surrounding land would often be under water.
-At those times, Mr. DeRoy rode an aerial tram he concocted by stringing a cable from a tree near the dwelling to the lighthouse.
+When the river was high, the tower’s sandstone foundation and surrounding land would often be underwater.
+At those times, DeRoy rode an aerial tram he concocted by stringing a cable from a tree near the dwelling to the lighthouse.
 After the light was electrified in 1928, Keeper DeRoy could simply flip a switch to activate the light and fog bell.

-In the 1930s, the little frame lighthouse was replaced with a twenty-eight-foot concrete tower, built on the same square sandstone foundation.
+In 1931, the little frame lighthouse was replaced with a twenty-eight-foot concrete tower, built on the same square sandstone foundation.
 There it remained until May 27, 1969, when a barge ran into the lighthouse causing considerable damage to the foundation and disabling the light and fog bell.

 While the Coast Guard debated whether to rebuild the tower, the historic bell was removed.
 During the move, the bell fell into the river and was severely cracked.
 The damaged bell was never returned to the lighthouse, and it can now be seen on the north side of the Columbia County Historic Courthouse in St. Helens, Oregon.
 Along the waterfront in St. Helens, you can also see a half-scale replica of the original Warrior Rock Lighthouse.